Review common threats to directory services, which you can mitigate by following the instructions in this guide.

 Prevent insecure connections.

 Require that applications connect with LDAPS and HTTPS, and restrict the protocol versions and cipher suites for negotiating secure connections to those with no known vulnerabilities.
-For details, see Secure connections.
+For details, refer to Secure connections.

 Accept only secure management of sensitive data.